GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-corporate/README.md

 <p align="center"> <img src="images/service-running.png" width="700"> </p>

-Note that public access is restricted.
-If you try to `curl` from e.g. your laptop you will get a `403 Forbidden` error.
+Note that the VM is resolving the Cloud Run service to an internal IP, 10.0.0.100.
+Public access is restricted, if you try to `curl` from e.g. your laptop you will get a `403 Forbidden` error.

 ### Use case 2: Access to Cloud Run from on-prem environment